jabirali/bodge/README.md

 need to specify the bottom row of $\hat{H}_{ij}$ as these follow from symmetry, and Bodge will warn you if the Hamiltonian is non-Hermitian.

+For more information on usage, please see [the full documentation][0].

 ## Development
 After cloning the [Git repository][5] on a Unix-like system, you can run: